 The Tattoo Details: What Not to Eat If You Want to Heal Faster

 Ah, tattoos—the permanent reminder of a temporary feeling, or perhaps just a way to immortalize your love for avocados.
 Whatever the reason, getting inked is an exhilarating, sometimes painful path.
 But the path to tattoo recovery is paved not just with ointments and gentle cleansing, but also with dietary choices.
-Yes, what you eat can lasting results how quickly and smoothly your new body art heals.
+Yes, what you eat can impact how quickly and smoothly your new body art heals.
 So, we can see here that the industry of post-tattoo nutrition with the kind of precision and detail that a San Francisco barista pours into latte art.

 Why Food Matters in Tattoo Recovery